What is a Breech Baby?

 Why Won’t My Doctor Deliver a Breech Baby Naturally?

-So few providers have the training or experience now.
+So few birth health care providers have the training or experience now.
 Hospitals and insurance carriers are also slow to offer vaginal breech births because the risks of pre-labor cesareans are more defined.

 You can try to convince a doctor or midwife who has attended vaginal breech birth to catch your baby or ask for a referral to someone who does.
 There may not be anyone for many miles, but it’s good that they know you want that option.